 Since 1993, The Seaport Foundation’s Apprentice Program has used the craft of woodworking and traditional boatbuilding to deliver an immersive experience that prepare them for success in employment and in adulthood.

-Apprentices are paid $14/hour and can expect to spend 9 to 12 months working alongside experienced woodworkers, carpenters, boatbuilders and mentors on a three-phase curriculum to gain workforce readiness skills and life skills.
+Apprentices are paid $14/hour and can expect to spend 6 to 9 months working alongside experienced woodworkers, carpenters, boatbuilders and mentors on a three-phase curriculum to gain workforce readiness skills and life skills.

 Over the past 10-years (2013 to 2022), the intervention of the Apprenticeship Program, the Seaport Foundation seen Apprentices achieve the following:

-Do you have woodworking or construction skills and have some free time.
+Do you have woodworking or construction skills and have some free time?
 Come to our Boat Shop on the Potomac waterfront and help mentor our Apprentices to develop woodworking and boat building skills.
+Learn about our volunteer opportunities by reading our Volunteer Application Packet.

 Do you have a background in teaching or tutoring?
 Come help mentor our Apprentices as they work toward receiving their GED, obtain a Driver’s License or receive Financial Literacy and Budgeting training.